elec-e8408-mini-project-2025/project-documentation/README.md

 ### Reliability

-- The system MUST log and save the current activity in periodically (15s)
+- In case GPS data is tracked, the system MUST log and save the current location in periodically (15s)
-- The system MUST NOT miss 2 consecutive loggings
+- In above mentioned case the system MUST NOT miss 2 consecutive loggings of location data

 ### Security